davdar/maam/writeup/paper.markdown

 Remarkably, we need not state laws for `tick`.
 The interpreter will merge values which reside at the same address to preserve soundness.
 Therefore, any supplied implementations of `tick` is valid from a soundness perspective.
-However, different choices in `tick` will yield different tradoffs in precision and performance of the abstract interpreter.
+However, different choices in `tick` will yield different trade-offs in precision and performance of the abstract interpreter.

 # The Interpreter